Conference Venue:

 The SPIE manuscript submission link will be sent to the author afterwards on June.

-Abstract submission deadline: 30 April 2026
+Abstract submission deadline: 20 June 2026 (last round)

-Abstract template:
+Abstract template: Abstract-Template-for-Oral-and-Poster.docx

 Taking a global perspective, the 17th Photonics Expo Beijing will establish a large-scale, high-caliber industry platform dedicated to showcasing the full ecosystem of the optics and photonics supply chain.
 Through technology-driven services, we accelerate the adoption of cutting-edge innovations and new products across the sector.